george-eastman-museum/Intro-to-FFMPEG-Workshop/docs/_sources/installation.rst.txt

 - For running the most recent or specific versions of FFmpeg, static builds are also an option.

+- To verify that the installation works, continue on to :doc:`section 5 <verifying_installation>`.

 **************
 4.4.
 ChromeOS
 **************